dano201/chord-id-model/README.md

 ## Evaluation

 Evaluate the model using a specified test set (earlier pre-processed in `process` stage).
-The model will be evaluation in terms of Accuracy, Precision, Recall & F1-score.
+The model will be evaluated in terms of Accuracy, Precision, Recall & F1-score.

 To execute this stage, run the `evaluate.py` script using your IDE or the below command (from the root directory):
 `python src/evaluate.py`